fturati/inventree-cab-plugin/README.md

 pip install inventree-cab-plugin
 ```

-For further development can also setup an editable install (see InvenTree [documentation](https://docs.inventree.org/en/latest/extend/how_to_plugin/#local-plugin-development)).
+For further development, can also setup an editable install (see InvenTree [documentation](https://docs.inventree.org/en/latest/extend/how_to_plugin/#local-plugin-development)).

 An example using the InvenTree docker (see InvenTree [documentation](https://docs.inventree.org/en/latest/start/docker_dev/#docker-development-server)):